brotkrueml/schema/Documentation/Developer/Api.rst

 ==============

-The schema manager (class :php:`\Brotkrueml\Schema\Manager\SchemaManager`) manages the concrete type model objects and prepares them for embedding into the web page.
+The schema manager (class :php:`\Brotkrueml\Schema\Manager\SchemaManager`) collects the concrete type model objects and prepares them for embedding into the web page.

 The class exposes the following methods:

-.. confval:: addType($type)
+.. confval:: addType(...$type)
    :name: schemamanager-addtype

+   .. versionadded:: 3.9.0
+      This method is now variadic and can take an arbitrary number of type models.

-   Adds the given type model to the Schema Manager for inclusion on the web page.
+   Adds the given type models to the Schema Manager for inclusion on the web page.

    Parameter
-      :php:`TypeInterface $type`
+      :php:`TypeInterface ...$type`
-         The type model class with the set properties.
-This can be also "special" types, like a `WebPage` or a `BreadcrumbList`.
+         The type model classes with the set properties.
+These can be also "special" types, like a `WebPage` or a `BreadcrumbList`.

    Return value